 Designing an effective and actionable lesson plan demands and necessitates dedication, diligence and an empathetic understanding of your student’s abilities and goals.

 As with all teaching activities, the aim is to encourage and motivate learners to absorb, understand and retain as much content as possible.
-To achieve this, the teacher has to conduct the lesson plan outline exactly as it was designed.
-The thing is since there is a lot of what you can teach the students, it is necessary to set clear objectives and goals for your lesson to make sure that you cover the most relevant information and stay within the topic.
+To achieve this, the teacher has to conduct the lesson plan outline.
+The thing is, since there is a lot of what you can teach the students, it is necessary to set clear objectives and goals for your lesson to make sure, that you cover the most relevant information and stay within the topic.

-Lesson information not only includes content but also the developmental and learning needs of the learners.
-When planning for a lesson, you should begin by understanding the needs of the students as well as the learning context.
-This entails what is to be taught, what students should be able to achieve and how performance is going to be gauged at the end of the lesson.
+The information includes not only content but also the developmental and learning needs of the learners.
+When planning for a lesson, you should begin by understanding the needs of the students as well as the learning context and goals.
+This entails what you should teach, what students should be able to achieve and how performance is going to be gauged at the end of the lesson.

 Success here largely depends on the time frame, appropriate focus, activities, and revelation for students.
-In addition, it can also be determined by how much you as the teacher is able to match and tailor teaching strategies to the needs of your students.
+In addition, it can also be determined by how much you as the teacher are able to match and tailor teaching strategies to the needs of your students.

 Lesson Plan Outline Topics

 It goes without saying that a lesson should always begin with a topic derived from your expectations, students need and the curriculum.
 And since it is anchored on a specific subject, it should be part of the larger curriculum.
 Even so, a topic can be determined by the questions students ask, community resources and other expectations as defined by content standards.
 When planning a topic, decide on the following:

 It is important to define performance and benchmark standards for the topic in advance, since it is the only way you can access and evaluate how successful the session was.